"Hellion" will be released theatrically in Houston starting today.

 Relating to what Jacob and Wes are put through in "Hellion" was fairly easy.
 While something similar didn't happen to myself, I grew up with cousins who did; a pair of brothers three years apart who also had a thing about dirt bikes and probably got into way more trouble than they should have.
 The relationships in "Hellion" feel very genuine because of it.
 Even Jacob's friends tease each other in ways that seem like these kids legitimately know each other quite well.

 The drama heavily relies on characters taking responsibility for their actions during a time when the grieving process is still in full effect.
 While the worst seems to be behind the Wilson family, they still have issues coping with not only their loss but picking up the pieces of what remains of their lives.

 Aaron Paul portrays a character that is far from perfect.
-Try as he might to do what's best for his family, Haggis still slips up from time to time.
-Haggis is almost completely withdrawn from the world around him as he buries his emotions from everyone including himself.
+Try as he might to do what's best for his family, Hollis still slips up from time to time.
+Hollis is almost completely withdrawn from the world around him as he buries his emotions from everyone including himself.
 This has to be one of the (if not the) most wholesome roles Juliette Lewis has ever taken on.
 Pam seems to only want what's best for Wes, but at the same time doesn't really think twice about separating a young boy from his father and brother.